 Remote industries in Australia currently rely on 1.2 GW of power from diesel fuel that is prone to price volatility and supply interruptions.

 Renewables offer a reliable alternative to trucked-in diesel in off-grid applications.
 However, renewable energy mining projects face a number of early-mover costs and barriers due to the small number of projects globally to draw knowledge, experience and confidence from.

-Single axis tracking and lithium ion battery storage are planned to allow more renewables to be used.
-Solar will offset approximately 5 million litres of diesel fuel per annum, which is more than 20% of total diesel consumption.
+Single axis tracking and lithium ion battery storage allow more renewables to be used and will offset approximately 5 million litres of diesel fuel per annum, which is more than 20% of the mines total diesel consumption.